Medicare Telehealth Psychiatry: Impacts of the 2025 Waivers

 Evolving Patient Locations and Access in Psychiatry

 Currently, beneficiaries can receive telehealth services from any location in the U.S., including their homes, without geographic limitations.
 If changes occur with Medicare telehealth waivers 2025, services might focus more on rural areas and approved originating sites like hospitals or clinics—potentially excluding homes for most non-behavioral health visits.
 For mental health, adjustments to in-person requirements for telemental health could prompt more integrated care plans, potentially improving treatment adherence while reducing barriers for those with mobility issues, chronic conditions, or in underserved communities.
+Notably, annual in-person visits required for compliance can be conducted with a provider of the same subspecialty within the practice, not just the original provider, to meet documentation and compliance standards.
+Exceptions to in-person requirements may be granted based on where the patient lives and their specific circumstances, such as patient stability, risk factors, or logistical challenges, with thorough documentation needed to support these considerations.
+The in-person visit requirement for established patients will revert to an annual requirement after the waiver expires.

 Broader Systemic Issues in Psychiatry